 What type of funding does the program offer?

-The MSTP provides financial support to cover all medical and graduate tuition and fees, along with a yearly stipend of $36,000 (as of the 2016-17 academic year).
-To assist with moving to San Francisco, UCSF MSTP provides incoming First Year students with a $4,000 supplemental stipend.
+The MSTP provides financial support to cover all medical and graduate tuition and fees, along with a yearly stipend of $37,000 (as of the 2017-18 academic year).

 For more information, please see: